-Before you choose to become a corporation, you should consider the relative benefits of selecting a different form for your business, particularly the possibility of forming as a limited liability company.
+Before you choose to incorporate, you should consider the relative benefits of selecting a different form for your business, particularly the possibility of forming as a limited liability company (LLC).
 Many of the benefits extended to a corporation, including limited liability, are also enjoyed by an LLC, but typically at a lower cost and without the accounting and procedural requirements imposed on corporations.

 Even if no other business has registered the name with the state, you should take additional steps before registering your corporation under that name.